Now that we have explored the cost of retirement living in our last blog let’s dive into the subject of care.

 assistance with “hands-off” tasks such as cooking, cleaning and running

-• To explore median Cost of Care data by city, state, or ZIP Code, to find charts
+errands have increased by 10.64% to an annual median cost of $59,488. - To explore median Cost of Care data by city, state, or ZIP Code, to find charts

 showing trends since 2004, and to access lists of states ranked in order of care